Optimal Bailouts and Strategic Debt Forgiveness in Financial Networks: Computing optimal outcomes

 Consider the optimal solution corresponding to a vector of cash injections and payments $p_{ij}$; we will show that this solution satisfies the absolute priority principle as well.
 We distinguish between two cases depending on whether a bank is solvent or in default.
 In the first case, consider a solvent bank $i$, i.e., $x_i+e_i+\sum_j{p_{ji}}\geq L_i$, for which $p_{ik}< l_{ik}$ for some bank $k$.
 By replacing $p_{ik}$ with $p'_{ik} = l_{ik}$, we obtain another feasible solution that strictly increases the objective function; a contradiction to the optimality of the starting solution.
 Similarly, consider a bank $i$ with $x_i+e_i+\sum_j{p_{ji}}< L_i$ for which $\sum_{j} p_{ij} < x_i+e_i+\sum_j{p_{ji}}$.
 Then, there necessarily exists a bank $k$ for which $p_{ik} < (x_i+e_i+\sum_j{p_{ji}})\cdot \frac{l_{ik}}{L_i}$ and it suffices to replace $p_{ik}$ with $p'_{ik} = (x_i+e_i+\sum_j{p_{ji}})\cdot \frac{l_{ik}}{L_i}$ to obtain another feasible solution that, again, strictly increases the objective function.
 Hence, we have proven that the optimal solution to the linear program satisfies the absolute priority principle and the claim follows by providing each bank $i$ a cash injection of~$x_i$. \end{proof}

 Note that the optimal policy does not satisfy certain desirable properties.
 In particular, as observed in \citep{demange2018contagion}, cash injections are not monotone with respect to the budget.
 To see that, consider the financial network in Figure \ref{fig:e1} and note that when $M=0.5$, the optimal policy would give all available budget to bank $v_3$, while under an increased budget of $1.6$, the entire budget would be allocated to $v_4$, hence $v_3$ would get nothing.
 Furthermore, our LP-based algorithm crucially relies on knowledge of the available budget.

-In an attempt to alleviate these undesirable properties, we turn our attention to efficiently approximating the optimal cash injection policy by a natural and intuitive greedy algorithm, and we compute its approximation ratio under a limited budget, when we care about the total \emph{increased} liquidity.
+In an attempt to alleviate these undesirable properties, we turn our attention to efficiently approximating the optimal cash injection policy by a natural and intuitive greedy algorithm, and we compute its approximation ratio under a limited budget, when we care about the total \emph{increased} liquidity\footnote{\hz{Note that the approximation ratio in Theorem \ref{Greedy algorithm} remains valid and serves as a lower bound when we consider total liquidity itself, i.e., $\frac{\liq_{\greedy}}{ \liq_{OPT}}= \frac{\liq^{i}+\Delta\liq_{\greedy}}{ \liq^{i}+\Delta\liq_{OPT}} \geq \frac{\Delta\liq_{\greedy}}{ \Delta\liq_{OPT}}$, where $\liq^{i}$ is non-negative and represents the total liquidity without any cash injections.}}.